-UP Kabaddi League set for expansion as 4 new franchises in fray for Season 2 - www.lokmattimes.com
+UP Kabaddi League set for expansion as 4 new franchises in fray for season 2 - www.lokmattimes.com

 The league saw participation from 120 talented players, with each team consisting of 15 athletes hailing from various regions of Uttar Pradesh and beyond.

 "The overwhelming success of the inaugural season of UPKL tells a lot about the passion for kabaddi in Uttar Pradesh.
-The support from fans across the state and the nation has been incredible, and we are thrilled with the engagement and excitement that this season has brought," said Sambhav Jain as the release added.
+The support from fans across the state and the nation has been incredible, and we are thrilled with the engagement and excitement that this season has brought," said Sambhav Jain.

 The UP government played a key role in UPKL's success.
-The organizers are now planning to launch the second season with four new franchises.
+The organisers are now planning to launch the second season with four new franchise.

-"We are deeply grateful to the Uttar Pradesh government and CM Shri Yogi Adityanath ji for their immense support in making UPKL a reality.
-Their commitment to promoting sports in the state has been instrumental in the success of the league, and we look forward to continuing this partnership," the organizers said.
+"We are deeply grateful to the Uttar Pradesh government and CM Yogi Adityanath ji for their immense support in making UPKL a reality.
+Their commitment to promoting sports in the state has been instrumental in the success of the league, and we look forward to continuing this partnership," the organisers added.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app